 The Fitbit Charge 4 boasts a new sleep mode that lets you turn off notifications and disable the screen during a scheduled bedtime.
 However, you can only set it to turn on and off at the start of every hour.
 So, I can set sleep mode to turn on from 11PM to 7AM, but not from 10:30PM to 6:30AM (my actual bedtime).
 Fitbit is aware of this limitation and says it “plans to add more customization to sleep mode” in the near future.

-The Charge 4 will also eventually get a smart wake feature, which will attempt to wake you up at the optimal time to ensure you’re feeling recharged and not groggy.
-This mode isn’t available yet so I wasn’t able to test it out.
+The Charge 4 now also features a smart wake feature, which attempts to wake you up at the optimal time to ensure you’re feeling recharged and not groggy.
+This mode wasn’t available on the device at launch, but rolled out with a software update on July 2020.

 I’d be remiss if I didn’t mention all the other Fitbit Charge 4 features that can be found on most other Fitbit devices.
 Female health tracking allows women to keep track of their menstrual cycle in the Fitbit app and on the Charge 4 itself.
-In the Fitbit app, you can track symptoms, log moods, and compare menstrual cycles with other Fitbit users.
+You can track symptoms, log moods, and compare menstrual cycles with other Fitbit users in the Fitbit app.

-There’s a new agenda app on the Charge 4 that lets you see upcoming appointments.
+There’s an agenda app on the Charge 4 that lets you see upcoming appointments.
 Timer and alarm apps are also available out of the box on the Charge 4.

 And finally, the device’s built-in Relax app lets you choose between two- and five-minute breathing exercises if you need help relaxing.